Sandytiwari/Portfolio-Website-main/README.md

 ## Portfolio-Website
-Portfolio website built using HTML5, CSS3, JavaScript, and jQuery.
+The portfolio website was built using HTML5, CSS3, JavaScript, and jQuery.